-- 7. If DC regulation is to be optimized (at the expense of degraded transient regulation), adaptive voltage positioning can be disabled by connecting to V{FB} pin directly to the load with a separate trace (remote sense). - 8.
-Place 5.0 V input capacitors close to the switching MOSFET and synchronous MOSFET.
+- If DC regulation is to be optimized (at the expense of degraded transient regulation), adaptive voltage positioning can be disabled by connecting to VFB pin directly to the load with a separate trace (remote sense). - 8.
+Place 5.0 V input capacitors close to the switching MOSFET.

-Route gate drive signals $V{GATE(H)}$ (pin 10) and $V{GATE(L)}$ (pin 12 when used) with traces that are a minimum of 0.025 inches wide.
+Route gate drive signals $V{GATE}$ (pin 10) with a trace that is a minimum of 0.025 inches wide.